- My name appeared on an incident report. Does that mean I'm in trouble?

 I received notice that I need to attend a disciplinary hearing.
 What is going to happen?

 Meetings are scheduled with everybody who was included on the incident report.
 The purpose of these meetings is to gather information that can help the disciplinary hearing officer or board ultimately determine if any policy violations took place and who is responsible for the violations.
 Information gathered during these conversations may prompt meetings with other individuals involved with the situation.
-After the meetings, letters are sent to everybody who met with the disciplinary hearing officer to let them know their status (i.e. not responsible or responsible for a policy violation).
+After the meetings, letters are sent to everybody who met with the disciplinary hearing officer to let them know their status (i.e., not responsible or responsible for a policy violation).
 If the student is responsible for a policy violation, they are given sanctions to complete as a result of their actions.

 May I postpone a disciplinary hearing if I have class obligations or work?

 Yes, you may postpone a disciplinary hearing for valid reasons by speaking with your Disciplinary Hearing Officer at least 24 hours prior to your hearing.
-You have 7 calendar days from the date of notification to schedule and complete a disciplinary hearing.

 What is the difference between a Disciplinary Hearing and a Peer Conduct Board hearing?

 A Disciplinary Hearing is a more informal meeting held one-on-one with a Disciplinary Hearing Officer (RHD, Assistant Dean of Residence Life, etc).
-A Peer Conduct Board hearing is a formal hearing where a panel of your fellow students will make recommendations about responsibility and sanctions.
+A Peer Conduct Board Hearing is a formal hearing where a panel of your fellow students will make recommendations about responsibility and sanctions.

 I received an NTA (Notice to Appear) from Campus Public Safety.
 Since my violation will be addressed by the court system, do I still have to have a disciplinary hearing on campus?